vitiral/simple-quality/tools.md

 When all code is automatically formatted and linted, it is easier to read and edit.
 Also, arguing over whether to use tabs or spaces is probably the least productive thing possible.
-Use the default formatters and linters for your project, it is an easy way to make your code cleaner and simpler.
+Use the default formatters and linters for your language, it is an easy way to make your code cleaner and simpler.

+We will install these in a later chapter.

 ### Custom Tooling, Build Systems and Scripting Languages
 Some people believe that the primary responsibility of Software Engineers in Test (my job title) is to design test cases.
-In my opinion, the primary job of an SET should be to develop processes, tools and frameworks that make the entire organization run more efficiently and with higher quality.
+In my opinion, the primary job of an SET should be to develop processes, tools and frameworks that make the entire organization run more efficiently, more simply and with higher quality.

 This section will be one of the least discussed in this book, but it can be the most important for your future development.
-The problem is that it can't really be taught except to say: always look for ways you can automate pain points and increase quality.
-Develop tools that make it easy to interface with your product, or hook into annoying legacy test software, or develop tests in a simpler way, etc.
+The problem is that it can't really be taught except to say: always look for ways you can automate pain points and increase simplicity.
+Develop tools that make it easy to interface with your product, or hook into annoying legacy test software, or develop tests in a simpler way.
+By making everyone's life easier, you will drastically increase quality

 ### [rst][7]: the Requirements Tracking Tool Made For Developers
-rst will be our bread and butter for writing and linking components in our design to our source code.
+rst will be our bread and butter for writing and linking our design to our source code.
 This tool was designed specifically to facilitate the philosophy of software quality presented in this book. rst will be the topic of the next chapter.